bcherny/json-schema-to-typescript/README.md

     "tsReadonlyPropertyDefaultValue": true,
     "properties": {
       // This property is readonly
-      "foo": { },
+      "foo": {},
-      // This property is mutable because we explicitly override the object's default "bar": {
+      // This property is NOT readonly because we explicitly override the object's default "bar": {
         "tsReadonlyProperty": false
       }